Shantae: Half-Genie Hero: Critical reception

 Shantae: Half-Genie Hero received "generally favorable reviews" according to Metacritic.

 USgamers Nadia Oxford rated it 4 stars out of 5, praising the game's "lush backgrounds and butter-smooth animations", as well as its "surreal sense of humor", but expressed disappointment at the game being a "soft reboot", not following the plot from Pirate's Curse.
 IGNs Vince Ingenito rated it 8 out of 10, approving its varied action and level design, comparing Shantae's animal transformations to the suits in Super Mario Bros.
 3; he also commented that "its hand-drawn look and toe-tapping music successfully channel a joy and enthusiasm that has become far too rare in modern video games."
 Kotakus Mike Fahey called it "a whole lot of fun", praising its gorgeous visuals, rich music, and smooth gameplay.
 Destructoids Kevin McClusky rated it a 7.5 out of 10, calling its visuals "unbelievably gorgeous" and the soundtrack "excellent"; however, he criticized the excessive difficulty in some spots and the lack of a map system.
 Mitch Vogel of Nintendo Life gave the Switch version of the game an "excellent" 9 out of 10.
 He explained that while the Switch version added nothing brand new, and the game could be longer, it was still "charming, colourful, and sometimes challenging".
 He described it as "the most polished Shantae game yet" and praised its release near that of the first DLC expansion, saying it would add some replay value to the game.
 In Japan, the Ultimate Edition of the game garnered a 33/40 score from Famitsu.

-Sequel

-On March 25, 2019, a fifth game in the Shantae series, Shantae and the Seven Sirens, was announced for Nintendo Switch, PlayStation 4, Windows, Xbox One, and Apple Arcade.
-It was released in September 2019.